Sepp van den Berg transfer: How Liverpool beat Bayern Munich, Ajax and PSV Eindhoven to teenager | Goal.com

-How Liverpool persuaded Sepp van den Berg to snub Bayern, Ajax and PSV
+How Liverpool persuaded Van den Berg to snub Bayern, Ajax and PSV

 Liverpool are on the board.